aliyun/terraform-provider-alicloud/examples/mns-topic/README.md

-### MNS topic Example
+### MNS topic subscription Example

-The example launches MNS topic. the  parameter in variables.tf can let you specify the topic.
+The example launches MNS topic.subscription the  parameter in variables.tf can let you specify the subscription.

 ### Get up and running